RasaHQ/rasa/docs/pipeline.rst

         [{
           "text": "I moved to New York City", "intent": "inform_relocation",
-          "entities": [{"value": "nyc", "start": 11, "end": 24, "entity": "city"}] },
+          "entities": [{"value": "nyc",
+                        "start": 11,
+                        "end": 24,
+                        "entity": "city",
+                        "extractor" "ner_mitie",
+                        "processor": ["ner_synonyms"]}]
+        },
         {
           "text": "I got a new flat in NYC.", "intent": "inform_relocation",
-          "entities": [{"value": "nyc", "start": 20, "end": 23, "entity": "city"}] }]
+          "entities": [{"value": "nyc",
+                        "start": 20,
+                        "end": 23,
+                        "entity": "city",
+                        "extractor" "ner_mitie",
+                        "processor": ["ner_synonyms"]}]
+        }]

     this component will allow you to map the entities ``New York City`` and ``NYC`` to ``nyc``.
 The entitiy extraction will return ``nyc`` even though the message contains ``NYC``.
+When this component changes an exisiting entity, it appends itself to the processor list of this entity.

 ner_crf
 ~~~~~~~

 :Short: conditional random field entity extraction
-:Outputs: ``entities``
+:Outputs: appends ``entities``
 :Output-Example:

     .. code-block:: json

         {
-            "entities": [{"value": "New York City", "start": 20, "end": 33, "entity": "city"}]
+            "entities": [{"value":"New York City",
+                          "start": 20,
+                          "end": 33,
+                          "entity": "city",
+                          "extractor": "ner_crf"}]
         }

 :Description:
     This component implements conditional random fields to do named entity recognition.
-CRFs can be thought of as an undirected Markov chain where the time steps are words and the states are entity classes.
-Features of the words (capitalisation, POS tagging, etc.) give probabilities to certain entity classes, as are transitions between neighbouring entity tags: the most likely set of tags is then calculated and returned.
+    CRFs can be thought of as an undirected Markov chain where the time steps are words
+    and the states are entity classes.
+Features of the words (capitalisation, POS tagging,
+    etc.) give probabilities to certain entity classes, as are transitions between
+    neighbouring entity tags: the most likely set of tags is then calculated and returned.

+.. _section_pipeline_duckling:

 ner_duckling
 ~~~~~~~~~~~~
 :Short: Adds duckling support to the pipeline to unify entity types (e.g. to retrieve common date / number formats)
-:Outputs: modifies / appends existing output
+:Outputs: appends entities
 :Output-Example:

     .. code-block:: json

         {
-            "duckling": "time",
-            "end": 53,
+            "entities": [{"end": 53,
                           "entity": "time",
                           "start": 48,
-            "value": "2017-04-10T00:00:00.000+02:00"
+                          "value": "2017-04-10T00:00:00.000+02:00",
+                          "extractor": "ner_duckling"}]
         }

 :Description:
-    Duckling allows to recognize dates, numbers and other structured entities (for a reference of all available entities see `the duckling documentation <https://duckling.wit.ai/#getting-started>`_).
-The component has two modes either ``append`` (adds all entities found by the duckling processing to the output) and ``replace`` (analyse only previously found entities and normalize their format).
-The mode can be configured using the ``duckling_processing_mode`` configuration variable.
-Additionally to modifying the value replacing it with the normalized representation, the component also adds the ``duckling`` attribute to the output representing the kind of the found entity.
+    Duckling allows to recognize dates, numbers, distances and other structured entities and normalizes them (for a reference of all available entities see `the duckling documentation <https://duckling.wit.ai/#getting-started>`_).
+    The component recognizes the entity types defined by the :ref:`duckling dimensions configuration variable <section_configuration_duckling_dimensions>`.
+    Please be aware that duckling tries to extract as many entity types as possible without providing a ranking.
+For example, if you specify both ``number`` and ``time`` as dimensions for the duckling component, the component will extract two entities: ``10`` as a number and ``in 10 minutes`` as a time from the text ``I will be there in 10 minutes``.
+In such a situation, your application would have to decide which entity type is be the correct one.

 Creating new Components